mariaciceri/takecare_inventory/README.md

         + `DATABASE_URL` - and provide a link to a database of choice.
     + Save the project on your own GitHub account by using the command `git push`.
     + To be able to use the admin panel, run `python3 manage.py createsuperuser` and follow the instructions, then use the credentials to access the admin panel and add items and categories to the databases.

+    + Make sure to follow these steps before continuing with one of the deployment methods below.

 ### Deployment to Heroku